-- 23. The judge has the right to bar a dog from further participation in the competition if it is not functioning properly or if it is causing disturbance by continuous barking or whining. - 24.
-Barking and whining during an exercise also influences the grade awarded. - 25.
-In case of barking or whining both during and between exercises, the judge can give a first warning and - in Classes 1 & 2 note this behaviour in the general impression, - in Class 3 show the yellow card. - if the before mentioned behaviour continues, the judge will disqualify the dog. - 26.
-The height of the hurdles or jumps (in a class or exercise) should not be more than approximately the dog's height at the withers and thus the height of the hurdles should be raised or lowered correspondingly.
-In class 1 & class 2, the maximum height is 50 cm and in class 3 it is 60 cm.
+- The judge has the right to bar a dog from further participation in the competition if it is not functioning properly or if it is causing disturbance by continuous barking or whining. - Barking and whining during an exercise also influences the grade awarded. - In case of barking or whining both during and between exercises, the judge can give a first warning and: - In Classes 1 & 2 note this behaviour in the general impression, - In Class 3 show the yellow card.

+If the previously mentioned behaviour continues, the judge will disqualify the dog.

+• The height of the hurdles (in a class or exercise) should be approximately the dog's height at the withers and thus the height of the hurdles should be raised or lowered correspondingly.
+In class 1 and class 2, the maximum height is 50 cm and in class 3, it is 60 cm.